sherlock-gmo/Autominy_SIM/README.md

 # Autominy_SIM
 This repository is a collection of software developed for the [AutoMiny](https://autominy.github.io/AutoMiny/) vehicle.
-This software runs in the simulator: https://github.com/ITAM-Robotica/EK_AutoNOMOS_Sim
+This software runs on simulator: https://github.com/ITAM-Robotica/EK_AutoNOMOS_Sim

 ## Required Dependencies
 This software was tested on ROS melodic and ROS noetic.